keamncube/keamncube.github.io/about.markdown

 ---
 layout: page
-title: About
+title: Keaoleboga (Kea) Mnucbe
-permalink: /Keaoleboga (Kea) Mncube/
+permalink: /About/
 ---
 This is my Webiste!!!!